Siege of Figueras (1811): Siege

 Before d'Hilliers could reimpose the blockade, Eroles left the fortress with several hundred soldiers.
 This left Martínez to defend Sant Ferran with 3,000 miquelets, one battalion of the Ultonia Infantry Regiment, and two battalions each of the Antequera and Voluntarios de Valencia Infantry Regiments.
 There were about 1,500 Spanish regulars altogether.
 The remainder of Plauzonne's division arrived in May.
 MacDonald brought some troops from Barcelona and took over command from d'Hilliers.
 By the end of May over 15,000 Imperial French troops were assembled before Figueres.
 MacDonald began to construct an extensive system of siege works designed to keep the garrison inside and any potential relieving force outside.

 On 28 June 1811, the Siege of Tarragona came to an end when Suchet's troops successfully stormed the upper city.
 The Spanish defenders lost 6,000–7,000 killed and 8,000 captured in the disaster.
 The French suffered 4,300 casualties.
 Suchet followed up his victory by overrunning a major guerrilla base at the Battle of Montserrat on 25 July 1811.

 Meanwhile, Martínez maintained a stout defense of Sant Ferran through May, June, and July.
 He put his garrison on half-rations to stretch out his provisions.
-Rovira had gone to Cadiz to beg for help from the Supreme Central and Governing Junta of the Kingdom, but they were unable to offer any.
+Rovira had gone to Cádiz to beg for help from the Supreme Central and Governing Junta of the Kingdom, but they were unable to offer any.
 MacDonald completed his lines of investment, pushing his artillery within 500 yd of the fortress.
 However, he never attempted to breach the walls of Sant Ferran.
 Rather, he waited for hunger to force the defenders to give up.
 Meanwhile, his own troops were ravaged by malaria and dysentery in their unhealthy camps during the summer months.

 View of Sant Ferran Fortress shows the curtain to the left, ditch in the center, and counterscarp to the right.

 By this time, Macdonald led a besieging army of 15,000 men.
 Quesnel's division was organized as stated earlier.
 Plauzonne led four battalions of the 3rd Light, three battalions of the 11th Line, and one battalion of the 32nd Light.
 Maurice Mathieu's division consisted of three battalions of the 5th Line, two battalions of the 1st Nassau Regiment, and one battalion each of the 18th Light, 23rd Line, and 56th Line.
 Colonel Jean-Martin Petit's brigade included four battalions of the 67th Line and one battalion each of the 16th and 81st Line.
 General of Brigade Simon Lefebvre's brigade had one battalion each of the 8th Light, 37th Line, 60th Line, 2nd Swiss, Würzburg, and Westphalian Infantry Regiments, plus three provisional battalions.